 Group tweet or Facebook for note likes

 - This may also be suited for subjective topics like art doodles and sketches

 - Tweet to a group or tag or post to a Facebook group the notes taken for that session or chapter for every student

-- The most favorited or liked tweet or post wins the game.
+- The most liked tweet or post wins the game.
 This capitalized on the power of social media for likes.
 Leverage students’ online social habits.